mzgreen/mzgreen.github.io/_posts/2015-02-28-How-to-hideshow-Toolbar-when-list-is-scrolling(part2).md

 {% gist /mzgreen/3e867d8db87aa23aa376 %}

 It got a little bit more complicated but there is nothing scary in there.
 We've just overrided the second method of the `RecyclerView.OnScrollListener` class which is `onScrollStateChanged()`.
 This is what we're doing in this method:
-- we are checking if the list is in `RecyclerView.SCROLL_STATE_IDLE` state so it's not scrolling nor flinging (because if it is, we'are translating Y position of the `Toolbar` manually - like before).
+1. We are checking if the list is in `RecyclerView.SCROLL_STATE_IDLE` state so it's not scrolling nor flinging (because if it is, we'are translating Y position of the `Toolbar` manually - like before).
-- if we lift up our finger and list has stopped (it's in `RecyclerView.SCROLL_STATE_IDLE` state) we have to check if it's visible and if it is, then this means that we have to hide it if `mToolbarOffset` is bigger than `HIDE_THRESHOLD` or we have to show it again if `mToolbarOffset` is lower than `SHOW_THRESHOLD`:
+2. If we lift up our finger and list has stopped (it's in `RecyclerView.SCROLL_STATE_IDLE` state) we have to check if it's visible and if it is, then this means that we have to hide it if `mToolbarOffset` is bigger than `HIDE_THRESHOLD` or we have to show it again if `mToolbarOffset` is lower than `SHOW_THRESHOLD`:
 {% gist /mzgreen/a4f4fb043bc902e386c5 %}

 and if it's not visible then we have to do the opposite - if `mToolbarOffset` (which now is calculated from top position so it's `mToolbarHeight - mToolbarOffset`) is bigger than `SHOW_THRESHOLD` then we are showing it and if it's lower than `HIDE_THRESHOLD` then we are hiding it again: